 About the Director

-Ronald P. Rohner, Ph.D., is a Fellow of the American Psychological Association, the American Psychological Society, and the American Anthropological Association.
+Ronald P. Rohner, Ph.D., is a Fellow of the American Psychological Association, the American Association for the Advancement of Science, the American Psychological Society, and the American Anthropological Association.
 He is Executive Director and Former President of the International Society for Interpersonal Acceptance and Rejection.
 He is also former President of the Board of Directors of Natchaug (Psychiatric) Hospital, and past President of the Society for Cross-Cultural Research.
 He has served on the Executive Council of the International Association for Cross-Cultural Psychology, as well as on the Board of Directors of the Connecticut Association for the Prevention of Child Abuse and Neglect.
 Ron was Professor of Anthropology at the University of Connecticut from 1964 through 1995.
 Beginning in 1973 he also held a joint appointment in the School of Family Studies.
 From 1975-1977, he was a Senior Scientist at the Boys Town Center for the Study of Youth Development in Washington D.C.
 He has authored twelve books and more than 200 articles and other publications.
 He received the American Psychological Association Award for Distinguished Contributions to the International Advancement of Psychology in 2004, the American Psychological Association’s Division of International Psychology Award for Outstanding Psychologist in the United States in 2008, and the APA Henry David International Mentoring Award in 2017.
 Ron is now Professor Emeritus of Family Studies and Anthropology in the Department of Human Development and Family Studies at the University of Connecticut, Storrs.
 More than seventy-five master’s theses and doctoral dissertations have been completed in the USA and internationally using his measures.
 This number continues to grow as he oversees the work of students around the world.
 As Director of the Ronald and Nancy Rohner Center for the Study of Interpersonal Acceptance and Rejection, Ron continues to write articles and books for publication, and works to promote the Center within the fields of Family Studies, Psychology, Nursing, Education, Law, Social Work, Psychiatry, Anthropology, and others.
 In 2007, the University authorized the creation of the University of Connecticut Rohner Center Awards for Distinguished Contributions to Theory, Research, and Practice on Interpersonal Acceptance and Rejection.
 We expect to give two Awards of $1,000 each every two years at the biennial meetings of the International Society for Interpersonal Acceptance and Rejection (ISIPAR).
 These cash awards are intended to both acknowledge outstanding contributions to the field of interpersonal acceptance and rejection and to help cover expenses associated with attending and giving an Awards Address at the international meeting.
 The awards are intended to encourage and recognize outstanding contributions in the field of interpersonal acceptance and rejection.
 Researchers, scholars, and practitioners worldwide are encouraged to submit theory, research, or practice-based manuscripts on any topic relevant to interpersonal acceptance and rejection.
 Such topics include but are not limited to issues dealing with parental acceptance-rejection, peer acceptance-rejection, teacher acceptance-rejection, acceptance-rejection among intimate adults, adult offspring’s acceptance and rejection of their aging parents, and others.

 Support for the Center